JPWS2013/16413-fa2022-project/README.md

 ## Introduction

-The objective of this project was to implement activity planning, motion planning and trajectory optimization for a robot consisting of a Franka arm and mobile base to accomplish pick and place tasks involving a sugar box and a potted meat can.
+The objective of this project was to implement activity planning, motion planning and trajectory optimization for a robot consisting of a Franka arm and mobile base to accomplish two pick and place tasks:

-The 2 tasks the robot had to accomplish were:
 1. Place the sugar box on a nearby countertop
 2. Place the potted meat can in the red drawer